 Since the arrival of low-cost airlines, you can fly to Iceland relatively cheap, but once there, the cost of living is quite high.
+What is the budget needed in Iceland?

 Here’s a rough idea of what a trip to Iceland will cost you.